 If you’re unsure as to the answers to these questions then you’re in the right place.
 There’s only one way to pursue fitness.
-I don’t care if you can bench press a 1000 lbs and squat 2000 lbs. because at the end of the day you’ve got to be able to bend over and tie your shoes, or be comfortable with getting on and off the ground without the process being too cumbersome.
+I don’t care if you can bench press a 1000 lbs and squat 2000 lbs..
+Because at the end of the day you’ve got to be able to bend over and tie your shoes.
+At the same time, you’ve got to be comfortable with getting on and off the ground.
+This process shouldn’t be too cumbersome.

 Getting Functionally Strong

 Just to be clear the definition of being functionally strong is a bit generic.
 However fitness is not always an exact science.
 Trial and error is essential in finding the answer to most any useful method…particularly when looking at fitness and performance.

 With that being said being Functionally Strong is defined as having the strength, skill, and ability to execute movements that mimic real life activities with confidence and without inhibition.
 If you’re looking to crush your fitness and strength program then you need to be engaged in such movements that mimic these real life scenarios.

 Functional strength is your way of being able to train your body to last over the long haul with less injury.
 This will allow you to do more work output in order to perform in life.
 It’s really that simple.

 Believe me I’ve been in those situations when I was less functional and those were times when I accrued injuries…and at the end of the day injuries suck.
 The key to your strength and fitness goals is making sure you can perform work whether you’re competing in a sporting event, or helping your neighbor hoist their couch up a flight of stairs.